andreea-arhip/-aws-certified-developer-associate-DVA-C02-notes/practice_exams_notes/notes.md

   - Lifecycle policy:
     - Each time you upload a new version of your application, Elastic Beanstalk creates an application version.
     - A lifecycle policy tells Elastic Beanstalk to delete old application versions or to delete application versions when the total number of versions for an application exceeds a specified number
+    - In the Retention section of the application version lifecycle settings, you can either choose to delete the source bundle in S3 or retain it
   - Scenario: EC2 instances are added into an ASG, each EC2 instance should be running 3 different Docker Containers simultaneously.
     - Correct: Docker multi-container platform
       - The multi-container Docker platform uses Amazon ECS (Elastic Container Service) under thex hood.